PHARMACIST QUALIFYING EXAM SAMPLE QUESTIONS

 d) Black tongue

-4. JN received an order for compounded metronidazole suspension for a 22-lb child.
+5. JN received a prescription order for compounded metronidazole suspension for a 22-lb child.
 The dose is 20 mg/kg/day for 7 days.
 Using a 5% w/v metronidazole stock solution, how much volume is required for the entire course of the 7 days?

 a) 28 mL